 DALLAS — Sept.
 20, 2007 — Breihan Bridgewater suffers from emphysema.
 He sleeps on his side because when he lays flat on his back it feels like there’s a boulder resting on his chest.

-retired electronic technician was diagnosed with prostate cancer, the thought of undergoing surgery or having to lie on his back and undergo more than 40 radiation treatments left him with an uneasy feeling — and a decision to make.
+When the 74-year-old semi-retired electronic technician was diagnosed with prostate cancer, the thought of undergoing surgery or having to lie on his back and undergo more than 40 radiation treatments left him with an uneasy feeling — and a decision to make.